To make a real change

 A founder like Torsten Schreiber exists still far too rare in this world.

-Together with his wife Aida, he founded the company “Africa Green Tec”.
-Together they bring electricity, clean water and Internet to African countries and villages, where electricity often only gets produced by extremely polluting processes.
+Together with his wife Aida, he founded the company “Africa Green Tec” to bring electricity, clean water and Internet to African countries and villages, where electricity often only gets produced by extremely polluting means .

 This interview was a special pleasure for us!
 That’s why we are very curious how you, the readers, like it.
 In any case, it was an enrichment for us as well as a motivation and a “kick in the right direction” to keep up and to positively influence the world.
 Because there are only limits where we put them.